lnxpy/pyaction/docs/index.md

 #### `action_name`
 The name that you choose from your action.

 !!!
-Warning
+Warning "If you want to publish to the marketplace.."
-    If you're planning to push your action to the GitHub Marketplace, make sure that the _slugged_ version of your action name is unique.
-To check if it's unique, make sure the following URLs lead you to a _404 page_.
+    Make sure that the _slugged_ version of your action name is unique.
+To check if it's unique, all the following URLs should lead you to a _404 page_.

     * https://github.com/marketplace/actions/[slugged-action-name]
     * https://github.com/[slugged-action-name]